-Before we went to one of the coolest things I enjoyed, we stopped and had lunch as a restaurant that you would think was some super high fancy expensive restaurant, but one of the greatest things about Budapest, is its all extremely cheap!
+Before we went to one of the coolest things I enjoyed, we stopped and had lunch at a restaurant that you would think was some super high fancy expensive restaurant, but one of the greatest things about Budapest, is its all extremely cheap!
 I ordered a yummy duck with this amazing mashed potato thing fried in a pan called Dödölle…OMG, it was delicious and I must learn to make this!!!
 So if you’re wondering what to eat in Budapest, keep an eye out for Dödölle!!

 St. Stephan’s Basilica

 While walking around town we stopped and took a look at St. Stephen’s Basilica which was built and dedicated to the First Hungarian Christian King.
-The outside of the church really reminds me of similar churches in Salzburg, Austria and Passau, Germany.
 The inside has a beautiful 315ft dome which is visible throughout Budapest.

 One of the coolest things I really enjoyed seeing was the Vajahunyad Castle.
 It’s actually not really a castle.
 It was originally designed as a small project made out of paper mache and the public enjoyed it so much, they built it out of bricks.
 The castle incorporates the best architecture or replica buildings from around Budapest all into one castle and is one of the best things to do in Budapest!